4321 Inverter

 2. Body Vias

-Next, add Body Vias.
+Next, we need to connect the Bodies to the power supplies.
 Click o to add M1-SUB and M1-NW Vias.

-• Again, make sure NP and PP boundaries perfectly overlap.
+• Again, make sure NP and PP boundaries between the transistors and vias perfectly overlap.

-The Body contacts are nothing special: simply a stack of 5 layers connecting Body to Metal:
+The Vias have a similar stack of 5 layers connecting Body to Metal:

 • NW (P) / substrate (N)